davidg238/toit_hc-sr04/README.md

 - <b>poll_us</b> samples the echo signal over a period, to determine the pulse width.
 - <b>edge_us</b> is the simple implementation, creating a duration by the rising and falling edges.

+The distance to target was 62in, the <b>duty_us</b> mean was pretty close, with significant min/max range.
 An excerpt from the console log, using the <b>duty_us</b>, is below.

 | Message                                                                       | Created    |